Blog » How to Create a SKU: Essential Inventory Guide

 Get a Good Identifier

-SKU numbers should always start with a top-level identifier.
-Its role is to give a short explanation of the product’s key characteristics.
-The identifier should be no longer than 2-3 sentences and include product category, department, store location, manufacturer, and other points that simplify the identification.
+SKU numbers should always be unique start with a top-level identifier that means something to your company and staff.
+To clarify, the SKU's role is to give a short explanation of the product’s key characteristics.
+The identifier should be a short sequence of numbers or letters and should signify the product type, category, department, manufacturer, size or other key information that simplify the identification.

-Put the Most Important Variant at the Beginning
+Put the Most Important Identifier at the Beginning

 One of the top-priority traits you identify should be put at the beginning of the code.
 The simplest option is to start with the most general things and continue with the lower-rank information.